android/platform-samples/samples/user-interface/predictiveback/README.md

 Use setEnterTransition, setExitTransition, setReenterTransition, setReturnTransition, setSharedElementEnterTransition, setSharedElementReturnTransition instead of setCustomAnimations where possible.

-However, if you are using setCustomAnimations, here's a code sample showing predictive back working with animators.
+However, if you are using setCustomAnimations, here's a code sample showing predictive back working with animators and fragment manager.

 ```kotlin
 // PBSetCustomAnimationsActivity.kt